Ibadan Poly council presents score sheet on achievements

 He affirmed that there had been improvements in the financial welfare of staff, and academic programmes while efforts had been made to reduce indiscipline/lawlessness within the polytechnic community.

-He listed the activities and achievements of the council to include conduct of the 2020/2021 accreditation exercise of 35 programmes, regular mobilisation of HND2 for NYSC, provision and installation of computer systems in the Mechanical Engineering Department, facilitation of the approval and inauguration of the open distance and flexible e-learning by NBTE, construction of Faculty of Science by TETFUND, among others.
+He listed the activities and achievements of the council including the conduct of the 2020/2021 accreditation exercise of 35 programmes, regular mobilisation of HND2 for NYSC, provision and installation of computer systems in the Mechanical Engineering Department, facilitation of the approval and inauguration of the open distance and flexible e-learning by NBTE, construction of Faculty of Science by TETFUND, among others.

-The director general, Bureau of Public Procurement, Mrs Tara Adefowope, in her presentation on the topic ‘Corporate Governance and Due Process,’ emphasised the place of strong corporate governance in attracting investors, partnership and funding as well as in enhancing the reputation and image of an organisation.
+The Director-General, Bureau of Public Procurement, Mrs Tara Adefowope, in her presentation on the topic ‘Corporate Governance and Due Process,’ emphasised the place of strong corporate governance in attracting investors, partnerships and funding as well as in enhancing the reputation and image of an organisation.

 While appreciating the present council, which he claimed had really added value to the system, he also thanked Governor Seyi Makinde and the management team for choosing right.